-Summer draws to a close and the temperature and prevailing conditions begin to make the life for wasps, increasingly difficult.
+Summer draws to a close, and the temperature and prevailing conditions begin to make the life of wasps increasingly difficult.

 As the nest matures and the queen stops laying her precious eggs, the remaining larvae become future males and queens.

-What we regularly encounter in November and December is the phenomena of wasps entering homes form beneath floors, through holes in walls and ceilings and also down chimneys.
+What we regularly encounter in November and December is the phenomenon of wasps entering homes.
+Wasps appear from beneath floors, through holes in walls and ceilings and also from chimneys.

 As the seasonal temperatures fall, the wasps remaining in the nest become increasingly disorientated by the effects of cold.

-All in all, they experience famine, which causes them to wander into areas of a property where they would otherwise have no reason to go.
+All in all, they experience famine, which causes them to wander into areas of the property where they have no reason to go.

-Also as the nights grow shorter it’s not unreasonable to suggest that the wasps would be more likely to explore the cavity in which they nest.
+Also, as the nights grow shorter, wasps would be more likely to explore the cavity in which they nest.

-Removal of these insects is a last resort – be kind to wasps and respect their space and chances are, they will be kind to you.
+Removal of these insects is a last resort – be kind to these insects and respect their space, and chances are, they will be kind to you.